 Choosing Gifting to Children Before Nursing Home Costs

 If you have long-term insurance in place, you can choose gifting to children before nursing home costs.
-In a situation where no long-term insurance coverage is in place, then a better choice would be to conserve one's financial assets in case they are needed to finance a period of time in a nursing home.
+In a situation where no long-term insurance coverage is in place, then a better choice would be to conserve one's financial assets in case they are needed to finance a period in a nursing home.